 Discretionary housing payments

-Discretionary housing payments help people who need extra help with their rent when their housing benefit does not meet the full value of their rent.
+Discretionary housing payments help people who need extra help with their rent when their housing benefit or Universal Credit Housing Costs do not meet the full value of their rent.
 If you are suffering severe financial hardship as a result, or your tenancy is at risk you may be able to get a discretionary payment to help towards these payments.

 The government has set limits on how much discretionary housing payment can be paid out in any financial year.
 These payments are made from a separate fund with a limited budget and are awarded as a short-term measure to help claimants experiencing difficult circumstances.